opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 (15) Where a Record of Appeal exceeds 1000 pages, a core bundle may be filed may be filed and served together with the Record of Appeal.

 (16) Sub-paragraphs (6) to (10) shall apply and references to submissions shall be read as Appellant’s case and Respondent’s case.

+**_Filing of written submissions for appeals against registrars in the Family Division of the High Court under Part 18 Division 58 of the Family Justice Rules_**

 (17) The appellant shall, within 7 working days from the date of the filing of the Notice of Appeal, file and serve his submissions.
 The respondent shall, within 7 working days from the service of the appellant’s submissions, file and serve his submissions.